amandotzip/submitserverglory/README.md

 ## Useful notes for source code
 ### localStorage.clear()

-Resets local storage, lets the music activate on a release test you've already looked at.
+Resets local storage, normally music won't play twice on the same test/page, but this clears the visited list so it can now trigger where it already has before.

 ### alert(window.localStorage.getItem('visited'))